Inspiration-Lynn/MIT-6.s081-notes/6.s081_notes/2-OperatingSystemOrganization.md

 - CPUs provide hardware support for strong isolation
   - RISC-V has three modes in which the CPU can execute instructions:
     - machine mode
-    - supervisor mode
+    - supervisor mode (Is allowed to execute **priviledged instructions**)
     - user mode
+  - An application can execute only user-mode instructions and is said to be running in **user space**, while the software in supervisor mode can also execute priviledged instructions and is said to be running in **kernel space**.
   - CPUs provide a special instruction that switches the CPU from user mode to supervisor mode and enters the kernel at an entry point specified by the kernel.
 (RISC-V provides the **ecall** instruction for this purpose.)

 ## 2.3 Kernel organization

-- what part of the operating system should run in supervisor mode?
+- **what part of the operating system should run in supervisor mode?**

+> The software running in kernel space (or in supervisor mode) is called the kernel.

 1. **monolithic kernel（宏内核）** - the entire operating system resides in the kernel
    - 优点：